Find Affordable College Courses

 About 27% of the students majoring in engineering at the school are women while 73% are male.

-Out of the 52 schools in the New England Region that were part of this year’s ranking, Worcester Polytechnic Institute landed the # 3 spot on the list.
-Located in the medium-sized city of Worcester, WPI is a private not-for-profit school with a medium-sized student population.
+A rank of #3 on this year’s list means Worcester Polytechnic Institute is a great place for engineering students working on their bachelor’s degree.
+Located in the city of Worcester, WPI is a private not-for-profit school with a medium-sized student population.

 About 43% of the students majoring in engineering at the school are women while 57% are male.